 I believe natural products are better for us, our pets and the environment.
 This is why all Vita Canis products are plant-based, 100% natural and against animal testing.

 A natural product is a chemical compound or substance produced by a living organism that is found in nature.
 In the broadest sense, natural products include any substance produced by life.
-It’s safe to say then that plant-based products, like oils, essential oils, butters, etc. are natural, plant-based and vegan obviously.
-Pretty straight forward wouldn’t you agree?
+It’s safe to say then that plant-based products, like oils, essential oils, butters, etc. are natural, plant-based, and vegan obviously.
+Pretty straightforward forward wouldn’t you agree?

 Animal products that are found in cosmetics and pet care products are also natural as they’re substances produced by a living organism.
 TAKE NOTE THOUGH… THEY ARE INDEED NATURAL BUT NOT VEGAN.
 Lanoline, glycerine, stearic acid, collagen elastin, and keratin are a few examples.
 However, there are plant-based alternatives to these.
 But we’ll discuss that another time.